AbhishekDwivedi29/PayProX/README.md

 ---

-#### 🗃 Step 8: Transaction Persistence
+####  Step 8: Transaction Persistence
 - The transaction is saved to the database with full metadata.
 - Includes method-specific fields like cardLast4, cardNetwork, or netbankingUsername.

-### 🔁 Refund Lifecycle (Stepwise Flow)
+###  Refund Lifecycle (Stepwise Flow)

-Refunds in the PAYMENT-GATEWAY system are initiated by customers through the *Payment Gateway Service*, reviewed by merchants, and executed via the Issuer and Acquirer Bank Services.
-The flow ensures traceability, merchant control, and secure fund reversal—all within a single orchestrator.
+Refunds in the PayProX  are initiated by customers through the *Payment Gateway Service*, reviewed by merchants, and executed via the Issuer and Acquirer Bank Services.
+The system is designed so that every action is trackable, merchants have control over their operations, and money can be safely reversed

 ---

-#### 🧾 Step 1: Customer Requests Refund via Payment Gateway
+####  Step 1: Customer Requests Refund via Payment Gateway
 - The customer calls the Payment Gateway Service to initiate a refund for a specific transaction.
 - The gateway validates the request and creates a refund record with status PENDING.
-- No separate refund service is involved.

 ---

-#### ✅ Step 2: Merchant Reviews & Approves/Rejects
+####  Step 2: Merchant Reviews & Approves/Rejects
 - The merchant views pending refunds via their dashboard.
 - They can approve or reject each request using:
   - PUT /refunds/:refundId/approve